 Build vs. Buy Software: Pros, Cons & Six Questions to Consider before Taking the Plunge

 To build or not to build, that is the question!
-Shakespearean humor aside, the decision to build vs. buy software is a heavy one to weigh.
+Shakespearean humor aside, the decision to buy vs. build custom software is a heavy one to weigh.
 It’s a dilemma that most business owners face at some point.

 - How small or large is your business?

 - Do you plan to grow it significantly?

 - Will your business structure evolve over time?

 - Does the success of your business potentially hinge on whether it incorporates cutting edge technology?

 - What are your time constraints for implementing a software solution?